 Voi really believes that e-scooters should be for everyone.
 We want to create a safe, inclusive experience.

-Safety is Voi’s number-one priority, and Beginner’s Mode is just one part of our larger safety strategy, which also encompasses:
+Beginner’s mode took effect in all cities on 28 September 2020.
+Safety is Voi’s number-one priority, and Beginner’s mode is just one part of our larger safety strategy, which also encompasses:

 - In-app reaction test to reduce drunk riding

-- Slow zones where electric scooters are automatically decelerated to walking speed
+- Slow Speed Zones where electric scooters are automatically decelerated to walking speed

 - Physical parking racks (designed, produced and financed by Voi) that have been placed in some regions in collaboration with cities or property owners